 Two years later, my wife sent me to my son’s grade school for the triumphant meeting to make official that my son’s IEP was coming to an end.
 My son’s motor skills and speech issues had improved significantly.
 He was doing well and now working at grade level.

 This time, I had light, awkward banter with the staff seated around the table.
-However, they looked at me with almost guilt in their eyes, like they were taking advantage of me in some way.
+However, they looked at me with almost guilt in their eyes, as if they were taking advantage of me in some way.
 I wanted to be happy, and I was happy.
 But I also had some other feelings...

 Should I be fighting this?
 I didn’t really want to fight it, but I also knew that many parents had to advocate for years to receive services.
 Here I was about to relinquish them willingly.
 I suddenly feared I was being a dupe.